onsen-ui/mstdn-entities/README.md

 }
 ```

-or babel user,
+or babel user, (untested)

 ```
-import * as moment from 'moment' import { Entity, convert, is } from 'mstdn-entities' class CustomAccount extends Entity {
+import moment from 'moment'
+import { Entity, convert, is, param } from 'mstdn-entities' class CustomAccount extends Entity {
   @is(Number) id
   @param username